elugens/hello-javascript/docs/the-javascript-language/objects-the-basics/garbage-collection.md

 Addition: <https://stackoverflow.com/questions/16787246/does-javascript-garbage-collector-dispose-global-variables>

-**Question:** **In JavaScript, can interlinked objects be garbage collected based on nullification on a specific object on the GC root?**
+### In JavaScript, can interlinked objects be garbage collected based on nullification on a specific object on the GC root?

 **Answer:** Yes, the object that is deleted or nullified will be garbage collected even if it is part of a GC root or it one of its properties references another object.